 Internationally-renowned flutist and composer Ron Korb is again sharing his love of world music with his latest album full of Latin, Middle Eastern, European and Asian influences, played by outstanding culturally diverse musicians.
-Global Canvas drops officially on September 20th and Ron is presenting a special concert on October 4th at 3030 Dundas W club in Toronto to celebrate the launch (details at end of blog).
+The physical CD of Global Canvas drops officially on Friday October 4th with a special concert on at the 3030 Dundas West club (details at end of blog).
 He will be joined on stage by many of the artists who recorded the 18 tracks with Ron, including Bill Evans (piano/keyboards), Steve Lucas (bass), Xiaoqiu Lin (erhu), Larry Crowe (drums), Victoria Yeh (violin), Rick Shadrach Lazar (Latin and Middle Eastern percussion) Ray Hickey Jr (guitar & koto) plus other guests.

 I’m going to let Ron tell you about the project himself…..